-However, why regretting on the loss of the convertibility system?
+However, why regretting on the loss of the convertibility system even if the fixed exchange rate regime could have been successfully abandoned?
 Why was important for Argentineans the use of foreign currencies in medium and long-term contracts?
-Why the Government does not obligate Argentineans to save in their national currency?
+Why not doing what many countries do: force or induce people to save in the national currency?
 The answer to these questions is the clue to understand what happened and what is happening in the Argentinean economy.
-It is also clue to understand how Argentina can achieve again sustainable economic growth.
+It is also clue to understand what has to be done to achieve again sustainable growth in the Argentinean economy.